CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 From crinkly books and colorful teethers to activity mats and soft blocks, there are a lot of toys for newborns to choose from.
 To narrow down your search, keep these features in mind when shopping for your little one:

 • Easy-to-hold designs.
-Baby is learning how to hold onto objects, so stick to infant toys that are easy for teeny-tiny hands to grasp.
+Baby is learning how to hold onto objects, so stick to infant toys that are easy for teeny-tiny hands to grasp and lightweight enough to wave around.
 Interesting textures also promote tactile stimulation and teach baby about their sense of touch.

 • Safety.
 For your newborn’s safety, Phillips-Walker suggests choosing infant toys that are larger than your child’s mouth.
 Likewise, they shouldn’t have any loose or small pieces that could potentially be ingested.

 Remember, almost anything can be a play item at this age.
-Amin suggests walking around your home, describing what you see and letting your child feel different textures (maybe a soft blanket or a silk scarf) to teach them about their surroundings.
-What’s more, it’s important for parents to engage with baby, so consider picking out newborn toys that you can use together.
+Amin suggests walking around your home, describing what you see and letting your child feel different textures (think a soft blanket or a silk scarf) to teach them about their surroundings.
+The most important thing you can do for your baby is engage and connect with them, so consider picking out newborn toys that you can use together.
 After all, playing and learning go hand-in-hand at this stage.

 Sources